soubhagya1993/Friendship-meter/README.md

 Run the Tailwind CSS build process in "watch" mode.
 This will automatically recompile your CSS when you make changes.

 npx tailwindcss -i ./src/css/input.css -o ./src/css/styles.css --watch

+If need to delete DB instance and recreate new, folloe below steps:

+go to cd /backend
+run below commands
+    flask shell
+    from app.models import db
+    db.create_all()
+    exit()